Rosefae/rfantasy-megasale/README.md

 `npm start` and `localhost:8080`.

+## Todo:
+- Styling for SPFBO tags
+- Styling for direct sale link
+- Function + styling for filters
+- Fix Amazon images issue
+- Add some notes in the readme for myself for next year

 ## Scripts

 `npm run serve`: Runs `eleventy --serve`.
 Compiles templates in `src` into `dist`, as well as copying over `_assets` and `_scripts` as-is.
 Also watches and serves the site to `localhost:8080`.